Culture Kings

 Culture Kings is a streetwear clothing and accessories retailer established in 2008.
-Founded in Gold Coast, Australia by Simon and Tahnee Beard, Culture Kings has 7 storefronts open in Australia, as well as one storefront in Auckland, New Zealand.
+Founded in Gold Coast, Australia by Simon and Tah-nee Beard, Culture Kings has 8 storefronts open in Australia, as well as one storefront in Auckland, New Zealand.

 History

 Prior to Culture Kings' founding, co-founder Simon Beard re-sold shoes and hats on eBay under the name 'Culture Kings'.
-Beard, with wife Tahnee, founded Culture Kings in 2008 and opened the first Culture Kings store in Southport, a suburb of Gold Coast.
+Beard, with wife Tah-nee, founded Culture Kings in 2008 and opened the first Culture Kings store in Southport, a suburb of Gold Coast.

-On 8 January 2017, Culture Kings Acacia Ridge warehouse was destroyed in a fire, resulting in the loss of $500,000 worth of products.
+On 8 January 2017, Culture Kings' Acacia Ridge warehouse was destroyed in a fire, resulting in the loss of $500,000 worth of products.

 As of 2021, Culture Kings has 8 stores open in Australia and New Zealand, with 2 stores in Melbourne, and Sydney, and one store each in Brisbane, Perth, Gold Coast, and Auckland.
 Culture Kings original Southport store was closed in 2018.

+In March 2021, the founders of Culture Kings sold the company to Boston-based Summit Partners' a.k.a Brands for $307.4 million in cash and 23.3 million shares in a.k.a Brands.
+Simon Beard remained CEO of Culture Kings while Tah-nee Beard was its COO.

 On 24 July 2021, Culture Kings opened its first storefront outside of Australia in Auckland, New Zealand.
+In November 2022, Culture Kings opened their first U.S. store in Las Vegas.
+In January 2023, Simon and Tah-nee Beard left their executive roles at Culture Kings.
+Simon remained on a.k.a's board, and both stayed on as advisers to Culture Kings.

+In 2022, Culture Kings received a Queensland Business Leaders Hall of Fame Award.

+In October 2023, CreditRiskMonitor reported that Culture Kings' parent A.K.A.
+Brands was nearing a potential Chapter 11 bankruptcy filing.